goulartfs/mop/README.md

 - **infrastructure** - Technical implementations and infrastructure details.

 - **tests** - testing module, here we concentrate unit and functional tests, etc.

+### _Questions_

+> #1: Should I use a service layer or make my
+> application depend directly on the use case?
+> It makes a difference?
+>
+> Answer: I have started with a service layer, then I realize
+> using use cases layer makes things easier to understand,
+> to read, to maintain, to extends, etc.

 ## Mapped Entities